vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.5.5 fix assertion isheap not exists
+* v0.5.4 some testing
-* v0.5.4 upload on aur
+* v0.5.3 upload on aur
-* v0.5.3 colorized output, switch to array fields, compact table code, remove some magic
 * v0.5.2 colorized output, switch to array fields, compact table code, remove some magic
 * v0.5.1 better progress, if not country set mirrors country is search on remote mirrorlist
 * v0.5.0 add all fields sorting